 - Most parents were very keen on preserving heritage/minority languages.
 This was true both for people living in Greece and Cyprus and for people living in contexts where Greece was a non-majority language.
 We believe that this connects to the positive attitudes towards Modern Greek in most international contexts.
 There are some indications in our data, however, that speakers of ‘low-prestige’ languages (e.g., Asian languages) in Greece may be reluctant to use their native languages.

 - Some anxiety was expressed about the possible negative developmental effects of plurilingualism.
-Perhaps unsurprisingly, many young parents seemed concerned about developmental milestones, and whether ‘they were getting it right’ when it came to their children’s linguistic development.
+Perhaps unsurprisingly, many young parents seemed concerned about developmental milestones, and they often expressed uncertainty whether ‘they were getting it right’ when it came to their children’s linguistic development.
 On other occasions, parents channeled the negative views of teachers and health professionals that were reportedly sceptical about plurilingualism.
 However, the overall discourse in the communities was highly supportive, and the parents tended to affirm each other’s LTM practices.

 Language Transmission and Management